 You can add more photos to your gallery when you change the thumbnail.

 Just see how a Masonry one looks live.

-GT3 Gallery plugin also allows to create video and audio playlists.
-Click the ‘Add Media’ button in your classic post or page editor and then click, for instance, ‘Create Video Playlist’ option.
+GT3 Gallery plugin also allows for creating video and audio playlists.
+Click the ‘Add Media’ button in your classic post or page editor and then click, for instance, the ‘Create Video Playlist’ option.

 Now you can add videos from your media library or upload them from your PC and easily make a playlist on your any WordPress web-page or post.
 So I’ve downloaded several short videos from YouTube and uploaded them to the media library.

 When videos are selected, I click the ‘Create a new video playlist’ button -> manage the settings -> and then click the ‘Insert video playlist’ button.